andrewniekamp/razor-address-book/README.md

 _Files can be cloned from https://github.com/aniekamp/razor-address-book.git and run in a browser (requires a server environment)._

+_Using Mono in the root directory, type the following at the command prompt:

+_To install dependencies:_

+\>dnu restore

+_To run the local server:_

+\>dnx kestrel

+_Navigate to http://localhost:5004 in your browser._

 ## Specifications
 | Behavior | Input Example | Output Example |
 | ------------- |:-------------:| -----:|